StevensSEC/softe.club/sec.club/src/articles/events/pimp-my-terminal.md

 ![Workbench: Icon Theme](pimp-my-terminal/howto-vscode-icon-theme.png)

+### Extensions

+Pimping out your dev environment doesn't just mean "make it look cool".
+It also means to "make it work for you".
+These extensions are tools to improve productivity.

+- TabNine `tabnine.tabnine-vscode` - Uses machine learning to help you write code faster. - Not battery friendy, not memory friendly.
+- GitLens `eamodio.gitlens` - Extra git integration features.
+- Path Intellisense `christian-kohler.path-intellisense` - Autocompletes filenames.
+- Debug Visualizer `hediet.debug-visualizer` - Fancy graphics for visualizing data structures while stepping through code.

 ## Terminals

 You need to have a terminal in order to pimp it out!
 You probably already have one, but if it's the default one (especially on windows) it probably sucks.